rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

 In general doing RPC over RabbitMQ is easy.
 A client sends a request message and a server replies with a response message.
-In order to receive a response we need to send a 'callback' queue address with the request.
+In order to receive a response the client needs to send a 'callback' queue address with the request.
 Let's try it:

     :::python
     result = channel.queue_declare(exclusive=True)
-    callback_queue = result.queue
+    callback_queue = result.method.queue

     channel.basic_publish(exchange='',
                           routing_key='rpc_queue',